Our close team span a range of expertise to create a wide breadth of service. We are proud to have fluent Welsh-speakers and learners amongst us.

 Chief Executive Officer / Prif Swyddog Gweithredol

 Rhian was appointed Chief Executive Officer of the Aberystwyth Innovation and Enterprise Campus in 2017.
 Rhian came to AberInnovation from roles in Technology Transfer and Knowledge Exchange and several commercial roles in biotechnology-based start-up and scale up companies in the UK.
-In recent years Rhian has held various public appointments including membership of the Welsh Industrial Development Advisory Board and the Life Sciences Bridging Fund for Welsh Government.
+In recent years Rhian has held various public appointments including membership of the Welsh Industrial Development Advisory Board, Welsh Food & Drink Industry Board and the UK Science Park Association Board of Directors.

-She currently sits on the Welsh Food & Drink Industry Board and the UK Science Park Association Board of Directors.
+Rhian currently sits on the Food Standards Agency Board, and serves as a Non-Executive Director to the Wales Office, supporting the Secretary of State for Wales in Westminster.
 Rhian holds a DPhil in infectious diseases epidemiology from University of Oxford and a BSc (1st class) in Biology from King’s College London and she was awarded the MBE for services to Entrepreneurship in Wales in 2016.